Mena-Saleh/Storefront-backend-API/README MENA.md

 - Initialize database:

-    - Open PG shell and connect using the created super user.
+    - Open PG shell and connect to postgres using the created super user with port 5432.
     - Create the databases required for this project using the commands:

         create database mena_store;
         create database mena_store_test;

     - Run migrations using the command: db-migrate up in CMD in the project root directory after installing db-migrate using NPM
+    - The db is initialized with some initial data for testing, tests should be run before modifying and db contents.

 - Set up environmental variables